ITensor/website/docs/cppv3/classes/itensor.md

   Multiply two operators whose index structure follows the ITensor convention for operators.

-  A and B are expected to have `Site` type indices s1, s2, s3, ... and indices s1', s2', s3', ...
+  A and B are expected to have indices with a "Site" tag s1, s2, s3, ... and s1', s2', s3', ...
-  and no othe `Site` indices.
+  and no other indices with a "Site" tag.

   This function:
-  1. Increments the prime level of A's `Site` indices by 1
+  1. Increments the prime level of A's "Site" indices by 1
   2. Contracts A with B
-  3. Maps all `Site` indices with prime level 2 back to prime level 1.
+  3. Maps all "Site" indices with prime level 2 back to prime level 1.

   <div class="example_clicker">Click to Show Example</div>